 1½ heaped tsp Matcha powder dissolved in 2tbsp water (this gives a mild matcha flavor.
 Add more if you prefer stronger)

 ½ cup chocolate chips or ½ cup chopped blueberries

-- Whip the cream to soft peaks.
-Fold gently into the egg yolk mixture.
+- Fold the whipped cream into the yolk and sugar mixture.